handshake-org/ledger-app-hns/README.md

 `ledger-app-hns`.

-The basic structure of an APDU command consists of a 5 byte header followed by a variable amount of command input data, if necessary.
+The basic structure of an APDU command consists of a 5 byte header followed by a variable amount of command input data.
 The header for an HNS Ledger application command takes the following structure:

->NOTE: for the remainder of this document all lengths are displayed in bytes.
+>NOTE: For the remainder of this document all lengths are represented in bytes.
+All data is represented as little-endian bytestrings except where noted.

 | Field | Len | Purpose                                               |
 | ----  | --- | ----------------------------------------------------- |